kevinsutjijadi/SNAPyDocs/docs/Pages/func_na.md

     `#!python BetweenessPatronage(self, OriID:Tuple=None, DestID:Tuple=None, **kwargs)`

     :   returns self.NetworkDf : GeoDataFrame <br>
-        <i>GraphSims.EntriesDf with the specified results column</i>
+        <i>GraphSims.NetworkDf with the specified results column</i>

         Function for betweeness patronage, calculating segment traffic weighting from origin capacity, distributed through weightable destinations within the network in a set distance.
-Further elaboration on the method can be accessed on method documentation.
+Further elaboration on the method can be accessed on [method documentation](../methods/#betweeness-patronage-functions).
+        Output appended on network/edges data on self.NetworkDf, but results on entries-destination on self.EntriesDf can also be aqcuired with setting Include_Destination : True in kwargs.

         !!! info "result return"
             results will be appended to self.NetworkDf, therefore the results can be accesed later so that the function does not need to be assigned into a new variable.

+        !!! info "origin-destination pairings"
+            It is acceptable to have the same id in origins and destinations, as the algorithm will skip/pass the calculations if the origin and destination has the same id.

         !!! warning "processing duration"
-            function has built in multithreading capabilities using multiprocessing.Pool.
+            Further distances will require exponentially longer time.
+Function has built in multithreading capabilities using multiprocessing.Pool.
 Please take notice of self.baseSet['Threads'], as the value is also used in this function.
-            Larger models, larger search distance, larger detour ratio will be cause exponentially longer processing time.

     ##### Parameters

-    :   <b>OriID</b> : Tuple <i>default None</i>
+    :   <b>OriID</b> : list, tuple, np.array, geoseries <i>default None</i>
-        :   Tuple of Origin point IDs, referencing `#!python GraphSims.EntriesDf` ID attribute specified at class initialization.
-If None, all
+        :   Set of registered IDs of entries acting as origins.
+Any iterable format that is compatible to geoDataFrame.isin() function.
+If None, all entries will be set as origins.

-    :   <b>DestID</b> : Tuple <i>default None</i>
+    :   <b>DestID</b> : list, tuple, np.array, geoseries <i>default None</i>
-        :   Geopandas geodataframe of Entries data, containing nodes in lines/polylines data form.
-Can contain weight
+        :   Set of registered IDs of entries acting as destinations.
+Any iterable format that is compatible to geoDataFrame.isin() function.
+If None, all entries will be set as destinations.

     :   <b>**kwargs</b> : Dict/keys-values
         :   Parameter arguments, that contain: